Uberi/University-Notes/PHIL271/PHIL271.md

 Before Andrew Wiles proved Fermat's Last Theorem, it was provable, but not proven.
 It became proven after Wiles wrote the proof.
 However, there are definitely things that are provable but will never be proven - for example, proofs that have steps like "list all the prime numbers", or steps that would take an impractically long time.
 Most real proofs have logical gaps in them - leaps of logic where we generally decide to just make the leap.

 When our real-world proofs have this sort of impossible step, we seem to really be telling how a hypothetical mathematician with infinite time and resources how to construct the proof.
 In other words, **we're giving a proof that there is a proof of something**, which is logically equivalent to a proof of that thing in the first place.
 An interesting example of this is the computational proof of the four-color theorem.
-This theorem was proved with the help of a computer, but the resulting proof is far too long for any human beings to read or understand.
+This theorem was proved with the help of a computer, but the resulting proof is far too long for any human being to read or understand.
 We could think of the computer program that generated the proof as a "proof that there is a proof for the four-color theorem", but we can't directly verify or find the proof itself in any practical way.

 One criticism of the four-color theorem proof is that the operation of computers is only empirical knowledge - whatever the output of a computer is, its output is empirical, and therefore not certain.
 The program might have bugs in it, or the hardware might even have errors (for example, the Pentium division bug).
 That said, most mathematicians think the four-color theorem is proved.